Business licenses: Everything You Need to Know

 Knowing Local Requirements

-You may have to get a license from the town wherein you are planning to set up your business.
+You may have to get a license from the town where you are planning to set up your business.
 Whether or not you will be renting a workplace area or working from your private home, you will have to get a license for that location.
 Each city has a database with an inventory of addresses that fall inside that municipality.
 Search online in your city for the title + enterprise license type to find the right webpage.
 The US Small Business Administration (SBA)'s website also has this information.
 Whether or not you might be simply starting out in business or firing up another new enterprise, the SBA has a wealth of knowledge, not simply on guidelines and laws, but for many areas including how to choose a business name to how to get funding.

 The SBA webpage on permits provides info on where to get your license.
 Different business types have different codes, and you may have to know this information to get a license.
 Different codes require specific processes, and each city and state has its own set of requirements.